 How does car insurance work for Uber drivers?

-Services like Uber have been popular for several years, and when unemployment rates rise, you may consider signing up as a driver to earn some extra money.
+Services like Uber have been popular for several years, you may consider signing up as a driver to earn some extra money.
 You may also wonder about the implications when it comes to your car insurance and who would pay in the event of an accident.
 Read on to learn what steps you may have to take to avoid any insurance-related surprises while driving for Uber.

 What is Uber?